samstefan/instagram-subscribe-service/README.md

 # Instagram Subscribe
 ---

-This repository contains Instagram Subscribe service
+This repository contains the Instagram subscribe service.
+A lightweight node.js service that collects hash tagged images in a mongodb database from the Instagram API.

 Dependency:
   - [node.js](http://nodejs.org) `>= 0.8.0`